zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

 * **Degraded Response**

   I already touched upon this in the previous section.
-If at any time during the request we find CB not initialized, we immediately fail the CB request.
+If at any time during the request we find CB connection not initialized, we immediately fail the CB request.
 The client handles the exception, and returns a successful response without CB data.
-If, however, CB had been initialized but later becomes available, then the CB request blocks until it times out.
+If, however, CB connection had been initialized but later dropped, then the CB request blocks until it times out.
 As long as the CB request timeout is less than the HTTP request timeout, the caller receives a slightly delayed, but successful response.

 * **Client Reconnection**